Will My Koi Pond Freeze in Winter? A Guide to Frozen Pond Protection

 Why does a pond freeze from top to bottom?

-Garden ponds, as well as all natural bodies of water, will always freeze from top to bottom because the water exposed to the air loses it’s heat much faster in comparison to the water at the bottom.
-As the surface water loses it’s heat it begins to freeze, which creates a layer of ice on the top of the pond.
+Garden ponds, as well as all-natural bodies of water, will always freeze from top to bottom because the water exposed to the air loses its heat much faster in comparison to the water at the bottom.
+As the surface water loses its heat it begins to freeze, which creates a layer of ice on the top of the pond.
 The reason most ponds won’t completely freeze solid is because the top layer of ice now helps protect the deeper layers of water from further contact with the colder air.
-There will still be heat loss taking place, but usually the ice is enough to create a barrier to protect the rest of the pond from freezing solid.
+There will still be heat loss taking place, but usually, the ice is enough to create a barrier to protect the rest of the pond from freezing solid.

 Since water is a much better insulator in comparison to air, the pond water will be much warmer under the ice compared to the air above.
 If you have pond fish, you’ll likely see them swimming around the deepest point of the pond where the temperature is the warmest and the pond is the most insulated.
 So long as the pond is deep enough, and you’ve the right equipment in place (more on this below), even in the coldest locations it’s unlikely a pond will ever freeze completely – which is a good thing for your fish!

-Can Goldfish and Koi Survive a Frozen Pond?
+Can Goldfish and Koi Survive A Frozen Pond?

 Both koi and goldfish can survive in very cold water, but they cannot survive being frozen solid in ice.
 If you think your pond will freeze solid, which may happen with smaller ponds, we advise fish be brought inside or moved somewhere warmer, such as a greenhouse.
 It’s very unlikely that larger ponds will freeze solid, especially with the correct winter equipment in place (heaters/aerators), but it could happen for small or pre-formed ponds in colder locations.

-Since most smaller ponds will likely have goldfish or fry (baby fish), it’s easier for them to be brought indoors to prevent them freezing in the pond.
+Since most smaller ponds will likely have goldfish or fry (baby fish), it’s easier for them to be brought indoors to prevent them from freezing in the pond.
 If you have koi carp, they’re likely in a much larger pond so there is much less chance of the water freezing solid.
 In this case, simply adding a quality heater and aerator to the water and making sure the pond is properly winterized is all that is needed for them to survive comfortably.